Zaphod's Guide to Safely Consuming PGGB Plus

 Load or Save Settings

-If you own multiple DACS or if you wish to process your library with different settings, you can create multiple settings.
-To create new settings, enter the name of the setting you wish to create and press Save.
-To overwrite the existing setting, select the setting from the drop-down, make the setting changes and press Save.
-You can also remove existing settings; just choose the setting you wish to remove and press Remove.
+If you own multiple DACS or if you wish to process your library with different configurations, you can create multiple configurations.
+To create new configurations, enter the name of the configuration you wish to create and press Save.
+To overwrite the existing configuration, select the configuration from the drop-down, make the configuration changes and press Save.
+You can also remove existing configurations; just choose the configuration you wish to remove and press Remove.
+You can also export configurations to create a backup or to share with others.
+You can import configurations provided to you by others or from your own exported configurations.

 Note: Default setting cannot be removed but can be overwritten.